otsoweckstrom/gemma_cli_tools/README.md

 Limitations:

-Relies on Gemma 3:1B, which is small and sometimes imprecise Commit message quality can vary
+Relies on Gemma 3:1B, which is small and sometimes imprecise

+Commit message quality can vary

 Potential Improvements:

 Add multi-model support (e.g. Mixtral, LLaMA3)

+Train the model with a large set of real commit messages

 Allow message tweaking before commit

 VS Code integration